Top Siouxland football prospects

 Offers: TCU, Georgia, Iowa, Iowa State, Nebraska, Notre Dame, Ohio State, Oregon and Penn State among others

-Duggan and Lewis Central open the season on Friday with a home game against Sergeant Bluff-Luton.
+Duggan and Lewis Central (1-0) opened their season with a 42-14 win over Sergeant Bluff-Luton on Friday.

-Duggan suffered hand and leg injuries during the 2017 season.
-He threw for 748 yards and eight touchdowns with just one interception and ran for 551 yards and nine scores.

-Lewis Central went 9-2 and lost to Ankeny Centennial in the playoffs.
+Duggan completed 8 of 10 passes for 215 yards and one touchdown.
+He also ran for 97 yards and two scores on 11 carries against SB-L. He also recorded one tackle on defense.

 No. 3